Inklingo

 valores

-Use 'valores' to refer to specific data points or numerical values within a set, like in a table or a scientific measurement.
+Employ 'valores' when referring to specific data points or values within a set, often found in tables, charts, or scientific measurements.

 A high quality simple colorful storybook illustration showing three distinct stacks of stylized, generic golden coins arranged side-by-side, each stack having a noticeably different height, representing varying monetary amounts.